knechtionscoding/ecr-cleanup/charts/ecr-cleanup/README.md

 Deploys a job that cleans up an ECR repo based on the following rules.
 1. Is a container currently referenced in the same K8s cluster that this job is running in
-2. Has the container been pulled in the last 7 days
+2. Has the container been pulled in the last MINIMUM_IMAGE_AGE days (default: 7)
 3. Has the container been tagged with the word `keep`
 4. Is the container the only tag in the ECR repository